loafey/master-thesis/Thesis/TODO/Major.md

 - [ ] 5.2, on the other hand, has parhaps too many subsections

 ## 1 Intro
+- [ ] "The concept of linearity in programming languages is not a newly discovered one.": Please formulate positively, and provide some evidence (citations).
 - 1.2 Motivation
   - [ ] There are parts here which seem to be the logic version of the systems backgroud from 1.1.